Schedule C, also known as Form 1040, is an IRS form that sole proprietorships can use to record profits and losses when they file their taxes.

 3. Deduct the cost of goods sold.

 The IRS allows you to deduct the cost of goods sold from your business income.
 This is a key way for you to lower your income taxes.
-Essentially, the cost of goods sold refers to that amount of money that it cost you to obtain goods that you sold for a profit.
+Essentially, the cost of goods sold refers to the amount of money that it cost you to obtain goods that you sold for a profit.
 That cost is deductible when it comes to the purchases and labor involved.

 4. Enter additional expenses.